timurunv/cobar_project/README.md

 Replace `<submission_folder>` with the path to your submission folder.
 An example submission folder is provided in the `submission` directory.
 It contains a controller that walks forward regardless of the observations it receives.
 You may use that as a starting point for your own controller.

+A `test_controller.ipynb` notebook is provided to help you test your controller.
+You may for example use it to get the list of observations over time and plot them when designing your controller.

 ## Submission
 The submission folder should contain the following files:
 - controller.py: The controller code.
 It should contain a class named `Controller` that subclasses `BaseController` and implements the `get_action` method and `done_level` method.